 Michigan’s state parks have a lot to offer any camping enthusiast.
 We hope the above list has inspired you to pack your things and come check out all the gorgeous forests, lakes, stunning waterfalls, dunes, and cool campsites waiting to be explored and enjoyed!

-What did you think of our article on camping in Michigan?
+What did you think of our article?
 Feel free to send us a message or comment in the comment boxes below if you found our recommendations useful!